Caperr/Minecraft-Modpack-Installer/README.md

 # Minecraft-Modpack-Installer
 A simple Minecraft mod pack installer for macOS, that I wrote in BASH, Pashua and CocoaDialogue when I was 15.
 Demonstrates file downloading, GUIs, and archive/file manipulation.

-For convenience, I have included all of the files that can possibly be downloaded in this repository.
-However, the program downloads what ever files are necessary from my dropbox drive.
+The program downloads what ever files are necessary from my dropbox drive: https://www.dropbox.com/sh/nry3fqc90ip2riw/AADzIlmHkEppu_8o5TcI9EX2a?dl=0

 In order to use this program, you need only download one zip containing the program (sending macOS programs outside of an archive is not possible, since they are essentially just directories).